hetu-script/hetu-script/packages/hetu_script/README.md

 </p>

 <p align="center">
-A lightweight script language written in Dart for embedding in Flutter apps.
+A lightweight scripting language written in Dart for embedding in Flutter apps.
 </p>

 <p align="center">